 What other amenities are available at the Camp?

 The camp has private hot showers, sanitary environmentally friendly composting bathroom facilities and limited electricity.
 Electricity is supplied by solar and wind generated power, backed up by a generator.
-The electricity to recharge camera or laptop batteries is available from 8am until 9pm each day.
+Solar and wind power generates the electricity at our wilderness camp for recharging electrical devices such as camera batteries.
+The limited electricity is available from 8am until 9pm each day, weather permitting.